-Situation Description The Function selector button does not work (little red button on the front panel of the unit) Possible cause: In the Setup of the unit the option "Function Button Disabled" is active.
+Situation Description The Function selector button does Possible cause: not work (little red button on the front In the Setup of the unit the option "Function Button panel of the unit) Disabled" is active.
 Use InControl software to verify the detector Set-up.